MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/remote-debugging/surface-duo-emulator.md

 # Get Started with Remote Debugging Surface Duo emulators

-Remote debug live content running on the [Microsoft Edge app][AndroidEdge] on the [Surface Duo][SurfaceDuo] emulator from your desktop instance of [Microsoft Edge][DesktopEdge].

-This guide walks through the process for remote debugging the [Surface Duo emulator][DuoEmulator].
-To debug the actual Surface Duo device, follow our guide for [remote debugging Android devices][RemoteDebuggingAndroid].
+In this article, you walk through the process of remotely debugging your web content in the [Microsoft Edge app][AndroidEdge] on a [Surface Duo][SurfaceDuo] emulator from a desktop instance of [Microsoft Edge][DesktopEdge].
+For information on debugging on a Surface Duo device, follow our guide for [remote debugging Android devices][RemoteDebuggingAndroid].

 ## Step 1: Navigate to edge://inspect